subvisual/meteor-bender/README.md

 # Page transitions with Bender

 Bender is a package that empowers your application with page transitions.
+There is an example app and you can click [here](http://benderdemo.meteor.com/) to see it in action.

 ![bender](http://madeira.hccanet.org/project2/michels_p2/website%20pics/bender.jpg)